-Thoughts of a new Scrum Master – Facundo Dione
+Thoughts of a new Scrum Master – Juan Dione

-Join Shane and Blair as they chat to Facundo Dione on his experience as a new scrum master
+Join Shane and Blair as they chat to Juan Dione on his experience as a new scrum master

 Read along you will